clean-code-craft-tcq-1/test-for-analytics-Tamilarasan-Aruchamy/README.md

 Add to these tests:

+Positive Flow Test Cases:

-1. Write minimum and maximum to the PDF from a csv containing positive and negative readings
+1. Write minimum and maximum to the PDF from a csv containing positive and negative readings.
-1. Write "Invalid input" to the PDF when the csv doesn't contain expected data
+2. Write "Invalid input" to the PDF when the csv doesn't contain expected data.
-1. _enter a test
-1. _enter a test

-(add more)
+3. Write "Breach counts" to the PDF when the input cross the threshold.
+4. check whether Breach not counted when the input < threshold(Ensure threshold Boundary).
+5. check whether Breach is counted when the input > threshold(Ensure threshold Boundary).
+6. Write "Trends" to the PDF when the reading was continuously increasing for 30 minutes
+7. Check the PDF report of the analysis is storing in every week.
+8. Check whether Notification is sent when a new report is available.
+10. Check Notification message contents are proper/correct.

+Negative Flow Test Cases:

+1. Write "valid input" to the PDF when the csv contain expected data.
+2. check whether Breach not counted when the input < threshold(Ensure threshold Boundary).
+3. Don't Write "Trends" to the PDF when the reading was continuously increasing for below 30 minutes.
+4. Check the PDF report of the analysis is generating/storing on other daysPDF report count per week == 1).
+5. Check whether Notification is not sent when a new report is not available.

 ### Recognize Fakes and Reality